 Ballet Austin welcomes audiences near and far to participate in its "classically innovative" vision for the democratization of dance.
-With a rich history spanning five decades, acclaimed productions, a commitment to creating access to programs, and operating the largest combined training facility associated with a professional ballet company in the United States, Ballet Austin is the 11th largest classical ballet company in the country.
+With a rich history spanning five decades, acclaimed productions, a commitment to creating access to programs, and operating a combined training facility, Ballet Austin is the 11th largest classical ballet company in the country.

 From its home at the Butler Dance Education Center in downtown Austin, Ballet Austin and Artistic Director Stephen Mills actively engage the community, dancers, and audiences alike.
 The New York Times proclaims Ballet Austin "a company with big ambitions" originating work that is "absorbing."
 Hailed by The Washington Post as "one of the nation's best kept ballet secrets," Stephen Mills works closely with the 22 full-time professional dancers.